 Running and growing a business is, by definition, a complex affair.
 For most businesses, it simply doesn’t make sense to add fuel to the fire with unnecessarily complicated, inaccessible CRM tools that require trained specialists to get even basic things done.

 That’s why the true victors in the technology space have been those companies that cut through the complexity with products that just work, plain and simple.
 The user-centred design makes this possible: whether you’re building a smartphone or a CRM platform.

 Simplicity, however, does not mean an inability to handle complexity.
 On the contrary, simplicity is often necessary to thrive in complex environments.
 After all, by doubling down on simplicity and tailoring its UX and UI to the needs, desires and capabilities of its typical users, Apple has grown to become the most valuable company in the world: with a$3 trillion market value that’s greater than the GDP of the UK.

 Similarly, HubSpot gives businesses the tools they need to thrive in a complex world.
-To understand their customers better, to build a high-performance website, to optimise their customer experience andkeep their flywheel spinning.
+To understand their customers better, build a high-performance website, optimise their customer experience andkeep their flywheel spinning.